bendisposto/prob2-plugin/README.md

 Released versions can be found here: http://nightly.cobra.cs.uni-duesseldorf.de/prob2/updates/releases/

-The released versions were tested a bit more thoroughly.
+The released versions have been tested a bit more thoroughly.

 ## Building
 Maven 3 is required to build the project: